 In terms of how to get more engagement on TikTok with content, there are more original ways.
 The platform’s users are very open to using branded hashtags and it’s a good idea for companies to use this feature to get trending.

 TikTok photo editing trends show that people are very interested in photos with high contrast filters.
-These sorts of hacks or tricks also get popular on TikTok, as they provide a formula for enhancing the filters to add a unique flavor to photos.
+These sorts of hacks or tricks also get popular on TikTok, as they provide a formula for enhancing the filters to add a unique flavour to photos.
 TikTok photo editing styles change all the time, with many trends coming and going across the platform.

 The hottest TikTok trends are easy to find using the search bar but predicting them to create your own can be very difficult.
 The data indicates there are certain aspects that are present in many successful videos that brands can use as a guideline.

 If anything, strange forms of novelty arise on TikTok that brands can take advantage of.
 What is very clear is that the music you use can make or break the video’s shareability.
 The most popular types of music were generally upbeat followed by no music.
-Of course, the choice of music is contextual but this speaks to most TikTok videos favoring an upbeat tone.
+Of course, the choice of music is contextual but this speaks to most TikTok videos favouring an upbeat tone.

 Similarly, brands should use the features like filters, TikTok countdown/ timer, and branded hashtags.
 However, sometimes simpler is better.
 Case in point: the most-viewed TikTok video of 2021 had no fancy software features.
 It is simply a pretty funny illusion trick and Harry Potter reference.

 All in all, TikTok has many different types of features that brands can benefit from.
 If your TikTok is not getting views, you might want to try other types of content on the platform.
-There are several options of paid content that might be better suited to the brand.
+There are several options for paid content that might be better suited to the brand.